Availability - Rebuilding the engine underneath a B2B hospitality product

 The design tension I had to resolve

 How much control do we take from operators in exchange for protecting them from themselves?
 I landed on: lock the standard cases, surface the advanced controls only when the venue actively needs them.
-That's a principle I've used repeatedly since.
 The Automatic Access Rule is by default set up with "Recommended settings" (industry standard / SevenRooms data) that each Venue can customize.

 Imapact